Salllym/PyBank_PyPoll_Analysis/README.md

   Greatest Decrease in Profits: Feb-14 ($-1825558)
   ```

-In addition, your final script should both print the analysis to the terminal and export a text file with the results.

-## PyPoll
+# PyPoll

-In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.

-You will be given a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
-The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+Created a Python script to analyze the poll dataset called [election_data.csv](PyPoll/Resources/election_data.csv), which is composed of three columns: "Voter ID", "County", and "Candidate".

+Each of the following were calculated:

 * The total number of votes cast